Cooking: Vitamins and minerals

 Vegetables contain important vitamins and minerals.

 Vitamins and minerals are required for normal metabolism; and what the body cannot manufacture itself must come from external sources.
 Vitamins come from several sources including fresh fruit and vegetables (Vitamin C), carrots, liver (Vitamin A), cereal bran, bread, liver (B vitamins), fish liver oil (Vitamin D) and fresh green vegetables (Vitamin K).
-Many minerals are also essential in small quantities including iron, calcium, magnesium, sodium chloride and sulfur; and in very small quantities copper, zinc and selenium.
+Many minerals are also essential in small quantities, including iron, calcium, magnesium, sodium chloride, and sulfur; and in very small quantities, copper, zinc, and selenium.
 The micronutrients, minerals, and vitamins in fruit and vegetables may be destroyed or eluted by cooking.
-Vitamin C is especially prone to oxidation during cooking and may be completely destroyed by protracted cooking.
+Vitamin C is especially prone to oxidation during cooking and may be destroyed by protracted cooking.
 The bioavailability of some vitamins such as thiamin, vitamin B6, niacin, folate, and carotenoids are increased with cooking by being freed from the food microstructure.
 Blanching or steaming vegetables is a way of minimizing vitamin and mineral loss in cooking.

 Methods

 There are many methods of cooking, most of which have been known since antiquity.
-These include baking, roasting, frying, grilling, barbecuing, smoking, boiling, steaming and braising.
+These include baking, roasting, frying, grilling, barbecuing, smoking, boiling, steaming, and braising.
 A more recent innovation is microwaving.
 Various methods use differing levels of heat and moisture and vary in cooking time.
 The method chosen greatly affects the result.
 Some major hot cooking techniques include:

 A cook sautees onions and green peppers in a skillet.